-CUNY Queens College is a public institution situated in Queens, New York.
-The location of the school is great for students who enjoy the amenities of city life.
+Located in Queens, New York, Queens College is a public institution.
+The surrounding area of the school is a good match for students who enjoy city life.

-- Although it may not be available for every major, the post-master's certificate is the highest one a student can attain at Queens.
+- Although it may not be available for every major, the post-master's certificate is the highest award a student can attain at QC.

 - In 2017-2018, 38% of the faculty were full-time.

-- After graduation, Queens bachelor's degree recipients go on to jobs where they make $48,200 a year.
+- After graduation, QC bachelor's degree recipients go on to jobs where they make $48,200 a year.
 That's about 18% more than their peers at other schools.

 |Address:||65-30 Kissena Blvd, Queens, NY 11367|

-You can apply to Queens online at: www2.cuny.edu/admissions/apply-to-cuny/
+You can apply to QC online at: www2.cuny.edu/admissions/apply-to-cuny/

 |High School GPA||required|